Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 These conversations frequently trigger memories of my own experiences through the process of learning I had Hep C to the final relief of being Hep C free.

-In the last few days I have had four different conversations with people about the terrible fear a person with Hepatitis C can carry of accidentally infecting a friend or loved one, or even total stranger, with Hep C virus.
+In the last few days I have had four different conversations with people about the terrible fear a person with Hepatitis C can carry of accidently infecting a friend or loved one, or even total stranger, with Hep C virus.

 I remember when I was told that I had Hep C and I was overwhelmed by this terrible feeling that my blood was poisonous; that any person coming in contact with my blood via any means might catch the disease.